iCliniq Logo

 Conclusion:

 Nausea and vomiting are temporary and not serious.
-In addition, some medications and home remedies can help reduce and prevent nausea and vomiting.
-But if it persists, you should visit your healthcare provider.
+Some medications and home remedies can help reduce and prevent nausea and vomiting.
+But if they persist, it is essential to visit a healthcare provider.
+If diarrhea and vomiting last more than 24 hours and have signs of moderate dehydration, the adult should consult a healthcare provider.

 Medical Gastroenterology